BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 3. *Forecasting Spatial Extremes Using Climatic Covariates*

-   Utilized climatic covariates to improve forecasting models for spatial extremes, resulting in more accurate predictions.
+   Utilized climatic covariates to forecast models for spatial extremes under a range of climate change scenarios.

 5. *Vecchia Approximation for Spatial Extremes*